 An introductory course on the postmodern world with the scientific, urban and secular revolutions.
 It deals with the demands of a changing world and decisions to renew our social context.
-Rational objective: To ground the 20th Century revolutions of common sense, common style and common symbol.
-Existential aim: To cultivate people trained to effectively renew society.
+The course presents the 20th Century revolutions of common sense, common style and common symbol to train people to effectively renew society.
 The original CSI curriculum and course lecture outlines are here.

 Seminar: The Structure of Life, the Substance of History by Jose Ortega y Gassett, 1962